Kanto Boy 2: Anak ni Totoy Guapo

 Kanto Boy 2: Anak ni Totoy Guapo (lit.
 'Corner Boy 2: Son of Handsome Totoy') is a 1994 Philippine action film directed by Augusto Salvador.
-The film stars Ian Veneracion as the title role.
+The film stars Ian Veneracion in the title role.
 It was one of the entries in the 1994 Metro Manila Film Festival.

 Plot

 The movie centers on Guiller, a poor young man who falls in love with Michelle, a daughter of a rich businessman.
 He always gets involved in various conflicts while trying to protect the people he loves.
 His life changes when he discovers that he is a son of a well-celebrated criminal Totoy Guwapo.